kainashi/kainashi.github.io/pppiii2.md

 **If you just want to look at the correct solution, skip to Attempt 3.**

+Also, I'll reduce clutter in the text part by putting all the code at the end.

 ## Reversing

 I'll skip most of the details for the reversing part.
 It's not a particularly difficult binary to reverse, and the difficult part of the task isn't the reversing anyway.